 Ages 3 to 5

-You can continue to use timeouts, but rather than enforcing a specific time limit, end timeouts once your child has calmed down.
+You can continue to use timeouts, but rather than setting a specific time limit, end timeouts once your child has calmed down.
 This helps kids improve their sense of self-control.
 And praise your child for not losing control in frustrating or difficult situations.

 Ages 6 to 9

 As kids enter school, they're better able to understand the idea of consequences and that they can choose good or bad behavior.
 It may help your child to imagine a stop sign that must be obeyed and think about a situation before responding.
 Encourage your child to walk away from a frustrating situation for a few minutes to cool off instead of having an outburst.
+Praise kids when they do walk away and cool off — they're more likely to use those skills again.

 Ages 10 to 12